5 common real estate scams, and how to avoid them

-The last thing you should worry about is being scammed when you buy or rent a home or refinance your mortgage.
+Whether you’re buying, renting or refinancing the mortgage on a home, the last thing you want to worry about is being scammed.
 Unfortunately, criminals are getting more creative in how they target consumers.
-In 2020 alone, more than 13,600 victims reported instances of real estate or rental fraud, according to data from the Federal Bureau of Investigation’s Internet Crime Complaint Center.
+In 2021 alone, more than 11,578 victims reported instances of real estate or rental fraud, according to data from the Federal Bureau of Investigation’s Internet Crime Complaint Center.

 Here are five common real estate and mortgage scams to keep on your radar — and tips to avoid becoming a scammer’s next victim.